Nasal Polyps

 • Immune System Responses: Abnormal responses of the immune system to fungi or bacteria may contribute to chronic inflammation and polyp growth.

-Nasal polyps can lead to a range of symptoms, depending on their size and location:
+Nasal polyps can lead to a range of symptoms, depending on their size and location.
+These symptoms can significantly compromise an individual’s quality of life, disrupting sleep, daily activities, and overall well-being.

 • Nasal Congestion and Obstruction: A sensation of constant stuffiness or blockage in the nose, which can lead to difficulty breathing through the nose.